Warehouse Technician (ITAD & Electronics)

 About You

-We are seeking a skilled Warehouse Technician to join our growing organization.
-We are looking for a detail-oriented professional with proven success in IT Asset Disposition (ITAD), reverse logistics, and electronics remarketing.
+Join a growing team handling retired IT assets for resale, redeployment, and recycling.
+We’re looking for a hands‑on, detail‑oriented Warehouse Technician skilled in IT Asset Disposition (ITAD), reverse logistics, and electronics remarketing.

 What you’ll do and how you’ll have an impact

-• Accurately receive and log mixed lots of retired IT assets (laptops, monitors, peripherals) upon arrival using proprietary WMS software.
+• Receive, inspect, tag and log mixed lots (laptops, monitors, peripherals) using our WMS and maintain strict chain‑of‑custody.

 What we're looking for:

-• Minimum of 2+ years experience working in computer repair; very familiar with specific experience in ITAD, electronics recycling, or reverse logistics.
+• 2+ years experience in computer repair with specific ITAD, electronics recycling, or reverse logistics exposure.

-• Physical: Must be able to lift up to 50 pounds and stand for extended periods.
+• Physically able to lift up to 50 lbs and stand for extended periods.

 Preferred Qualifications:

-• Ability to troubleshoot minor hardware issues (reseating RAM, swapping hard drives).
+• Ability to troubleshoot minor hardware (reseat RAM, swap drives).

 At AppDirect, we believe that innovation thrives in an environment that houses diversity of excellence, experience and thought.
 We respect each AppDirector as their own fingerprint; unique with no one alike.
 We foster an environment of inclusion without regard to race, religion, age, sexual orientation, or gender identity enabling AppDirectors to embrace their uniqueness to do their best work.
 As such, we strongly encourage applications from Indigenous peoples, racialized people, people with disabilities, people from gender and sexually diverse communities, and/or people with intersectional identities.